qmacro/qmacro.github.io/src/posts/2005-05-20-hacking-the-sap-service-portal-to-make-oss-notes-better.md

 Once you’ve got these set up, it’s time to install Greasemonkey.
 Visit the Greasemonkey homepage and follow the link to install it (you might have to add the Greasemonkey site to the list of sites allowed to install software).
 You’ll have to restart Firefox to have this extension take effect.

 Now it’s time to install the Greasemonkey script that I wrote, `OssNoteFix`.
 Go to `http://www.pipetree.com/~dj/2005/05/OssNoteFix/ossnotefix.user.js` (no longer available, see below instead).
-Because of the ending (.user.js), Greasemonkey recognises it and gives you the option of installing it: Tools-\>Install User Script (see thescreenshot.)
+Because of the ending (.user.js), Greasemonkey recognises it and gives you the option of installing it: Tools-\>Install User Script.

 Once you’ve got it installed, visit an OSS note page: